The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

-We finally observe that it would be natural, at this point, to extend the above investigation to rougher symbols, in the spirit of the results in \cite{mazya} for Schr\"odinger operators, also as regards the asymptotics of the eigenvalues.
+The above results suggest a number of far-reachnig generalizations.
+First, it would be natural to extend the above estimates to rougher symbols, in terms of a convenient notion of capacity, as in the work by Maz'ya and Shubin \cite{mazya} on the positivity and discreteness of the spectrum of Schr\"odinger operators.
+Secondly, it is likely that the same strategy as in this note can be used for reproducing kernel Hilbert spaces of holomorphic functions, such as weighted Bergman and Hardy spaces (indeed, the above results for anti-Wick operators can be easily rephrased in terms of Toeplitz operators on the Fock space \cite{zhu}).
+Also, similar estimates for higher eigenvalues (below the essential spectrum) are certainly worth studying, as well as the case of symbols not bounded below, in the spirit of Fefferman's results \cite{fefferman} for Schr\"odinger operators.
 We decided to postpone to a subsequent work a systematic investigation of these issues, which would take us too far.